 arguable that letting women in the workforce was the one change that led to

-all these negative effects.
+all these social disasters.
 When the family structure crumbles, nations cannot

 survive; even Hitler knew this.